 What’s Wrong With Singapore Food Blogs?

 There’s a big difference between going out for hawker food and dining out in a restaurant for two or three hours.
-There are plenty of great Singapore food bloggers that will reveal the best places to go for your Char Kway Teow or your Bak Kut Teh.
-But if you’re after reviews that offer balanced views about the entire eating experience then you need to delve deeper.
+There are great Singapore food bloggers that will reveal the best places to go for your Char Kway Teow or your Bak Kut Teh.
+But if you’re after restaurant reviews that offer an impartial and independent opinion about the entire eating experience then you need to delve deeper.
 There are times when I’ve read a review that waxes lyrical about the amazing food, but fails to mention the ambience feels more like a church hall than a place to while away the hours on a Saturday afternoon.
 The Ascot (pictured above, and unsurprisingly now closed) is a case in point.
 I booked the venue for lunch with friends after reading several rave reviews about the food.
 My disappointment on arrival when I saw the faux brickwork, gravel floor and fake leather couches was palpable.
 Yes, the food was good.
 But failing to mention the rather odd ambience and the fact that service was poor is a complete oversight.
 And part of the problem is that so many Singapore food blogs are sponsored.

 Why Is This a Problem?

 There are several reasons why I think sponsored reviews are a problem.
 A lot of food bloggers write about meals they’ve enjoyed as part of a ‘media event’ where the restaurant is closed to the public so that VIPs can enjoy dedicated service in an environment fully prepared to wow them with every bell and whistle on hand.
 The problem here is that you’re not able to ‘appreciate’ the service that the average punter will receive when they walk in the door.
 So you can hardly comment on the restaurant in its entirety if the service is out of the equation.
 As I’ve said on many occasions, eating out is an experience that starts from the time you choose your venue, it’s the expectations, the service, the food, the ambience and the price all rolled into one.